Funding Research

 The focus is on the truth or otherwise of survival claims: projects examining psychological or sociological aspects of belief in survival are unlikely to be considered.

 Proposals should be no more than three pages, outlining the project’s tasks, cost breakdown, outputs, strategic promise and relevance to the aims of the Fund.
 The proposer should demonstrate familiarity with relevant methods in survival research and place the work in the context of previous research.
+All proposals are considered by the SPR’s Survival Research Committee.

-Click here to go to a Survival Fund Grant Application Form for online completion.
+Click here to go to a Survival Research Committee Application Form for online completion.
 To download a blank form, click here, complete it, scan it, and return it by email to [email protected].
+Please include a CV and the names of two referees.